Yug-Oswal/MachineLearning/README.md

-# Main repo
+# ML Repository
-A collection of some of projects I've worked on
+A collection of some of the ML projects I've worked on